Home Blog Organize Expenses for Tax Season

 • A profit and loss statement for the year

-• Receipts for any larger or unusual expenses
+• Receipts for larger or unusual expenses

 • Records of any asset purchases (equipment, vehicles)